gurwinder-gg/ITENARARY-BUILDER/README.md

 # 🗺️ Itinerary Builder API

-A **Golang REST API** for building, managing, and generating day-wise travel itineraries.
+A **Golang REST API** for building, managing, and generating day wise travel itineraries.
 Supports CRUD operations and PDF generation for travel plans.

 ---